 How do brokers sell health insurance to clients?

-Health insurance brokers and agents are experts in helping their clients select the right insurance products.
-SMB clients expect their broker to be a source of health insurance and consumer protection information and to keep them informed of any updates and changes to their coverage throughout the plan year.
+Licensed agents and brokers are experts in helping their clients select the right types of insurance products.
+SMB clients expect their brokers to have valuable insights into the insurance industry.
+They want them to be a source of health insurance and consumer protection information and to keep them informed of any updates and changes to their coverage throughout the plan year.

-Therefore, it’s essential to keep your client and their employees in mind when recommending and selling a particular policy.
+Therefore, it's essential to keep your client and their employees in mind when recommending a particular health insurance policy.

 Seven tips for selling health insurance to SMB clients

-Most brokers spend many hours building their insurance book of business and practicing their sales pitch.
-Whether you’ve been selling insurance for years or recently started your insurance company, having an effective market strategy for SMB clients is crucial.
+Most health insurance brokers spend many hours building their insurance book of business and understanding the various plans available.
+Whether you've been selling insurance for years or recently started your brokerage, having an effective market strategy for SMB clients is crucial.

-Below are seven methods to attract clients and generate SMB insurance leads.
+Below are seven methods to attract potential clients and generate SMB insurance leads.

-By shifting from salesperson to consultant, you’ll become a trustworthy source to fill their gaps in knowledge, making them far more likely to trust you to find them the right health benefits solution when they’re ready to enroll.
+By shifting from a consultant or salesperson to an educator, you'll become a trustworthy source to fill their gaps in knowledge, making them far more likely to trust you to find them the right health benefits solution when they're ready to enroll.

 2. Understand the SMB’s unique challenges